 The method proposed by \cite{cherian2024llmvalidity} uses a neural network to fit a data-dependent miscoverage~$\tilde{\alpha}$ in conformal prediction.
 However, their network is trained on separate training data and offers no guidance on how to optimize training to achieve a desired expected prediction set size.
 By contrast, our approach trains $\tilde{\alpha}$ directly on calibration data, without needing to reserve any training data for this purpose, and allows practitioners to adjust the training procedure to control the expected size of prediction sets at test time.

-We tackle this challenge by leveraging recent advances in e-values \citep{shafer2019gametheoretic,vovk2021evalues,grunwald2024safetesting,ramdas2024hypothesistestingevalues} and post-hoc inference \citep{wang2022fdr, xu2024postselectioninference,grunwald2024beyond,koning2024posthocalphahypothesistesting,gauthier2025evaluesexpandscopeconformal,chugg2025admissibility}, which provide valid coverage guarantees even when the miscoverage level $\alpha$ is selected adaptively.
-Building on this, we propose to optimize the choice of $\alpha$ by training a neural network on observed data.
+We tackle this challenge by leveraging recent advances in e-values \citep{shafer2019gametheoretic,vovk2021evalues,grunwald2024safetesting,ramdas2024hypothesistestingevalues} and post-hoc inference \citep{wang2022fdr, xu2024postselectioninference,grunwald2024beyond,koning2024posthocalphahypothesistesting,gauthier2025evaluesexpandscopeconformal,chugg2025admissibility}, which provide valid coverage guarantees even when the miscoverage level~$\alpha$ is selected adaptively.
+It is known that conformal sets constructed using e-values generally yield slightly larger prediction sets than those built with standard p-values for a given fixed $\alpha$ \citep{Vovk2025conformaleprediction}.
+However, e-values are necessary to enable this adaptivity as they are the only way to construct post-hoc p-values, the statistical objects that allow for valid inference even when the miscoverage level is chosen after observing the data \citep{koning2024posthocalphahypothesistesting}.
+We willingly trade a slight loss in \mbox{fixed-$\alpha$} efficiency for this powerful operational advantage, as it allows the coverage level to be selected adaptively without invalidating the statistical guarantees.

+Building on this, we propose to optimize an adaptive coverage policy by training a neural network on observed data.